QryptInc/qrypt-security-quickstarts-cpp/KeyGenDistributed/gtests/README.md

 - A Qrypt Account.
 [Create an account for free](https://portal.qrypt.com/register)

 ## Setup (if you haven't setup Qrypt Security SDK on this host)
-1. *Optional: If you have docker installed on the system (e.g. Mac OS), you could run Alice and Bob in Ubuntu containers instead of Ubuntu desktops.*
+1. *Optional: If you have docker installed on the system (e.g. Mac OS), you could run gtest in an Ubuntu container instead of an Ubuntu desktop.*
     ```
     $ docker run --name qrypt_ubuntu -it --rm ubuntu:20.04 bash
     ```